 You know a voice actor has nailed a role when you start to hear that voice when reading comic books, which is exactly what happened with Keaton.
 Now bring back Spectacular Spider-Man, Disney and Sony… please!

-Andrew Garfield – Peter #3
+4. Andrew Garfield as Peter #3

 We know putting Andrew Garfield last of the live-action Spider-Men is going to be controversial but don’t get out your pitchforks just yet; we can justify it.
 Listen, we love Garfield and his movies.
-Tick, Tick… Boom!, The Social Network, 99 Homes, they’re all brilliant, but let’s be honest, the poor writing in the Amazing Spider-Man movies held him back.
+Tick, Tick… Boom!, The Social Network, and 99 Homes, they’re all brilliant, but let’s be honest, the poor writing in the Amazing Spider-Man movies held him back.

 It doesn’t help that, for whatever reasons, they made his Peter Parker inexplicably cool.
 I never understood for a minute why anyone would bully this version of Peter Parker.
 He looks like he could be walking the catwalk in Milan, not slumming it in Midtown High.